wwwlicious/servicestack-eventstore/ReadMe.md

   </tr>
   <tr>
     <td class="tg-9hbo">Volatile</td>
-    <td class="tg-n9nb">Provides access to an EventStore volatile subscription which starts reading from the next event following connection on a named stream.</td>
+    <td class="tg-n9nb">Provides access to an EventStore volatile subscription which starts reading from the next event published on a named stream following successful connection by the plugin.</td>
     <td class="tg-yw4l">The stream name.</td>
   </tr>
   <tr>